Saturday, June 15, 2013

 The museum houses a truly impressive collection of ship models illustrating the maritime history of Savannah.
 They are meticulously detailed and many have cutaway sections that allow you to see inside the vessels.
 Besides the ship models, the collection includes shipbuilding and sailmaking tools, navigation tools, art depicting maritime vessels, scrimshaw, objects illustrating the lives of sailors, and even a few actual figureheads.

 A small figurehead in the shape of a horse's head was striking, I thought (left).
 I also liked a French Porcelain "brothel cat."
 According to the museum notes, these were placed in the windows of brothels that catered to ship's crews.
 The eyes were removable.
 Green eyes were inserted to indicate the establishment was open for business.
 Red eyes meant the place was full or that the police were in the area.
 A cat with its back turned indicated a brothel was closed.
-Is this the origin of the expression "cathouse"?
-Well worth the time.
+Is this the origin of the expression "cathouse"?* Well worth the time to visit--the museum, that is.
 Highly recommended.

 Thursday, June 13, 2013